SindhuraPothala/sketch-pad/CONTENT.md

-Thanks for getting in touch!
+Thank you for your visit!